yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 .. _find_URL:

 ==================================================
-Find the URL for a Problem
+Find the Unique Identifier for a Problem
 ==================================================

 When you create each of the problems for a course, edX assigns a unique identifier.
 To make grading adjustments for a problem, or to view data about it, you need to specify this identifier.